Homemade Handmade Cultured Ice Cream

 Equipment:

-large stainless steel or glass bowl
+large stainless steel bowl

 whisk